Hueco Tanks State Park and Historic Site: Pictographs

 Most of the pictographs at Hueco Tanks are of Jornada Mogollon origin.
 The drawings may have been used in praying for rain.
 The Jornada's religion was influenced by Mesoamerican religions.
 Many of the Hueco Tanks drawings depicted Tlaloc, a rain god and Quetzalcoatl.

 Modern graffiti by Anglo people started appearing when someone painted "1849" over some of the original pictographs.

 The first scientific overview of the rock paintings at Hueco Tanks happened in the summer of 1939 with Forrest and Lula Kirkland recording the art.
 Most of the colors used in the paintings came from minerals in the area.
 The paintings themselves became bound to the rock through the aging process.

 In 1972, the El Paso Archaeological Society (EPAS) and the Anthropology Club of the University of Texas at El Paso (UTEP) systematically documented the drawings, their current conditions and sometimes relocated and inspected the rock art.
 The project discovered 300 previously unrecorded pictographs.
 The findings of their work was published in A Rock Art Inventory at Hueco Tanks State Park (1974).
 In 1988, park ranger Dave Parker and archeologist Ron Ralph plotted the location of all known pictographs.
 A digital database of the art and its GPS coordinates was started in 1999 with Robert Mark and Evelyn Billo.

+One of the large "tanks" in Hueco Tanks State Park & Historic Site.

 Geology

-One of the large "tanks" in Hueco Tanks State Park & Historic Site in the low mountains above El Paso, Texas.

 The syenite pluton was formed 34-38 million years ago, as part of a larger range, the Hueco Mountains, which range in age to over 320 million years ago, when this area was covered by an inland sea.
 The pluton was eventually exposed through weathering to form the rock formations visible today, which jut from the desert floor.
 The tanks were once capable of containing a year's supply of water.
 In addition to the tanks, there are several permanent springs and seasonal springs in the area.
 The area receives less than 14 in of rainfall a year.

 The syenite rock formation is covered with 'desert patina' (visible in the image below), the result of thousands of years of weathering of the rock surface by sun, sand, and water; the site is culturally and spiritually significant to many Native Americans, such as the Mescalero Apache, the Kiowa, the Hopi, and the Pueblo people.
 This significance is partially manifested in the pictographs (rock paintings) that can be found throughout the region, some of which are thousands of years old.
 Hueco Tanks contains the single largest concentration of mask paintings by Native Americans in North America, of which hundreds exist at this site.